First principles study of the vibronic coupling in positively charged C$_{60}^+$: Discussion

-In this work, the orbital vibronic coupling parameters for the $h_u$ HOMO level of C$_{60}$ are derived using B3LYP hybrid functional.
-With the obtained coupling parameters, the JT stabilization energies of C$_{60}^+$ are calculated, and the JT structure at the minima of the adiabatic potential energy surface is confirmed to be $D_{5d}$.

-Although the derivation of the orbital vibronic coupling parameters is the first step while gives a solid ground to accurately describe the JT dynamics of C$_{60}^+$, and various spectra such as scanning tunneling measurements of C$_{60}$ \cite{Frederiksen2008} inverse PES \cite{Grose2017}.
-The present coupling parameters are derived based on the well-defined phase factor of the normal mode which was also used for the orbital coupling parameters for LUMO.
-Therefore, by combining them it is also possible to describe the vibronic problems of excited C$_{60}$\cite{Qiu_Ceulemans_2001} without any confusion.
-The latter will be useful to analyze e.g. luminescence spectra \cite{Akimoto2002} and relaxation process and thermally activated delayed luminescence \cite{Stepanov2002}.
+Although the derivation of vibronic coupling parameters is the first step toward full description of the molecular states of C$_{60}^+$, we believe this is a crucial step.
+Once calculations of accurate enough vibronic states become possible, it is possible to interpret various spectra such as scanning tunneling measurements of C$_{60}$ \cite{Frederiksen2008}, inverse PES \cite{Grose2017} and angle resolved PES \cite{PES_C60_2019} to mention a few.
+Furthermore, present coupling parameters are derived based on the well-defined phase factor of normal modes which has been also used for orbital coupling parameters of LUMO \cite{Liu2018b} and next LUMO \cite{Huang_2019_C60t1g}.
+Therefore, by combining present coupling parameters with them, it is also possible to address complex vibronic problems of excited C$_{60}$ \cite{Qiu_Ceulemans_2001}, and also to analyze \textit{e.g.} luminescence spectra \cite{Akimoto2002} and relaxation process and thermally activated delayed luminescence \cite{Stepanov2002}.